rebelsky/csc207c/_labs/graph-traversal.md

 a.
 Skim the file to make sure you understand what the experiments are exploring.

 b.
-Run the experiment to see that the correct graphs are built.
+Run the experiment to see that the correct graphs are built

 c.
+Update the experiment to use `dumpWithNames`.

-Add a few experiments of your own to explore the trouble spots you identified in the prior problems.
+d.
+Add a few experiments of your own to explore any potential trouble spots you identified in the prior problems.

-### Exercise 2: Improved dumping
+### Exercise 2: What can I reach?

 _Driver: **A**_

-You will note that there is a `dump` procedure in the `Graph` class.
-That procedure prints out vertices and edges using vertex numbers.
-Write a new version of `dump` that prints out vertices and edges using vertex names.

-### Exercise 3: What can I reach?

-_Driver: **B**_

-Write a procedure, `reachableFrom(PrintWriter pen, int vertex)`, that prints out a list of all the vertices reachable from a starting point.
+Write a procedure, `void reachableFrom(PrintWriter pen, int vertex)`, that prints out a list of all the vertices reachable from a starting point.
 A vertex, `v`, is reachable from a vertex, `u`, if there is a path from `u` to `v`.

 Conduct a few experiments to see if your procedure works correctly.